Web Design & Development BSc (Hons)

 Course details

-In the early stage of this course, you will gain an introduction to computer systems, programming, media, marketing and Human-Computer Interaction.
+In the early stage of this course, you will gain an introduction to web and digital media design, programming for media, and Human-Computer Interaction.

-You will then progress to building databases, as well as designing and programming for different domains, including mobile applications and the web.
+You will then progress to Interaction Design, database development, designing and programming for different domains, including mobile applications and the Web.

-In year three, you will design and evaluate ubiquitous systems; physical computing, and research frameworks.
-You will learn about digital environments, computing’ societal impact and working in multidisciplinary teams on live briefs.
-At this stage, you can choose to study with one of our international partners or to work in the industry.
+In year three, you will design and develop visual interfaces for ubiquitous systems, employ advanced web technologies, and research frameworks.
+You will learn about digital business environments, project management methodologies and work individually or in multidisciplinary teams on live briefs.
+At this stage, you can choose to study with one of our international partners or to work in industry.

-In your final year, you will focus on User Experience and information structure and will complete your honours project.
+In your final year, you will focus on User Experience, speculative design, professional skills through an internship and portfolio development and will complete your honours project.

 Lectures, tutorials, seminars and practical classes.